A well-trained service dog can make real and meaningful change

 A well-trained service dog can make meaningful change in the life of someone with a disability, helping them to live actively and independently.
 Unfortunately, there are many individuals with disabilities who would benefit from a service dog but face significant obstacles in trying to obtain one.
 Their challenges can include organizations that only service specific populations, geographies, and dog breeds, as well as long waiting lists within these organizations due to an overwhelming need and few resources.

-To fulfill this mission, Atlas addresses unmet needs by helping people obtain and train their own service dog without relying on an organization to provide them with a dog.
+To fulfill this mission, Atlas addresses unmet needs by helping people train their own service dog at an affordable cost without relying on an organization to provide them with a dog.
 Atlas is bringing a quality of training and rigorous certification standards to the individual that was previously available only through larger organizations.

 Our model: Atlas supports the individual who wants to and is able to be an active part of training their own dog.
 Our Atlas Team Facilitators are skilled volunteers who assist clients who are working to train their own service dog, either entirely on their own or with a trainer.
 The facilitators guide the team (client and their dog) through their final six or more months of training, working with them to refine the dog’s performance, develop the dog’s skills in mitigating the client’s disability, and prepare the team to pass our public access test and work with confidence in all settings they frequent.

 We are also working to address a critical shortage of qualified service dog trainers through a comprehensive online program designed to prepare experienced dog trainers to train service dogs and work with people with a wide range of disabilities.
 Our courses provide training related to dogs, working with people with disabilities, and training for skills to mitigate the client’s disability.